stklik-org/Kaigara/README.md

 ## Running Kaigara

+New to the tool? [**The walkthrough**](docs/walkthrough.md) tours the five screens — Connect, Load, Compose, Run, Analyze — with screenshots and what to look at on each one.

 To use the tool rather than work on it you need Docker and nothing else.
 Every push to `main` publishes a ready-made image to the GitHub Container Registry — the orchestrator, the k6 engine and the built UI in one: